 One of the biggest motivations, if not the biggest motivation, for applying to graduate school is career enhancement and achievement of professional goals.
 For many MBAs and some other graduate students, consulting has irresistible appeal.
 Today it is my distinct pleasure to have on Admissions Straight Talk Keith Bevans, Partner and Global Head of Consulting …

 A quick glance at Wharton: Wharton currently ranks in third place as one of the best business schools, according to US News & World Report (March 2012).
-In 2011, 5.89% of Wharton graduates accepted job offers with health care/pharmaceuticals/biotechnology functions.
-Incoming Wharton Students and Health Care/Pharmaceuticals/Biotech The class of 2013 has an average of four years …
+For consulting, Poets & Quants recently ranked Wharton as eighth.
+In 2011, 30.1% of Wharton graduates accepted job offers in the consulting industry.
+33.8 reported job functions of consulting/strategy. …